tmtsoftware/esw/docs/src/main/sequencer/scripts/scripts.md

 # Sequencer Scripts

-All logic in a Sequencer is implemented in Sequencer scripts.
-Scripts are written in Kotlin using a TMT developed Domain Specific Language (DSL) to facilitate development.
+All logic in a Sequencer is implemented in Sequencer Scripts.
+Scripts are written in a TMT developed Domain Specific Language (DSL) to facilitate development based on the Kotlin programming language.
 This section describes the DSL in detail.

+Scripts can be written in two styles: procedure-oriented and state-oriented.

 As an alternate to procedural style scripting, a framework DSL has been provided to allow scripting using a Finite State Machine (FSM) (still in development).

+@@ toc { depth=2 }

 @@@ index
+* [Script Styles](./script-styles.md) Styles of Sequencer Scripts
 * [Script DSL Constructs](dsl/script-constructs.md) DSLs for defining script and basic constructs
 * [CSW Services DSLs](dsl/csw-services.md) Collection of high level DSLs for writing Sequencer scripts
 @@@